Overview

 Plan criteria allow users of TreePlotter CANOPY to visualize the areas of their city that would receive the most benefit from an increased tree canopy.
-These criteria can be adjusted to hold a high, medium or low weight of priority.
+These criteria can be adjusted to hold a high, medium, or low weight of priority.

 Land Cover Criteria

 Areas with Low Existing Tree Canopy: It is important to understand the existing distribution of existing tree canopy across the city.
-This layer shows existing urban tree canopy and allows you to add weight to areas that are low in canopy cover.
+This indicator shows existing urban tree canopy and allows you to add weight to areas that are low in canopy cover.

 Land Use